 Microsoft Edge Copilot pop-up

-If you visit ChatGPT.com or Perplexity.ai in Microsoft Edge, you’ll notice a subtle nudge to “Try Copilot.”
-The nudge appears within Edge’s address bar.
-If you tap on the nudge, it’ll open Copilot in Edge’s sidebar.
+If you visit ChatGPT.com or Perplexity.AI in Microsoft Edge, you’ll notice a subtle nudge to “Try Copilot.”
+The alert appears within Edge’s address bar.
+If you tap on the alert, it’ll open Copilot in Edge’s sidebar.
 This is a clever idea to remind those who open ChatGPT in Edge to try Copilot, which is also powered by OpenAI’s GPT-5.

 Try Copilot alert when using ChatGPT

-Microsoft appears to be specifically targetting ChatGPT, Perplexity and DeepSeek.
-When you tap on the Try Copilot nudge, it opens Copilot in Edge sidebar where you can ask anything or also upload files.
+Microsoft appears to be specifically targeting ChatGPT, Perplexity and DeepSeek.
+When you tap on the Try Copilot nudge, it opens Copilot in the Edge sidebar, where you can ask anything or also upload files.

 Try Copilot Alert in ChatGPT

-It’s worth noting that Try Copilot nudges are different from Edge’s summarise this page, Ask Copilot and Copilot mode features.
-“Try Copilot” is an upsell in Edge browser.
-In other words, it’s an ad for Copilot specifically targetting ChatGPT.
+It’s worth noting that Try Copilot nudges are different from Edge’s “summarise this page”, Ask Copilot and Copilot mode features.
+“Try Copilot” is an upsell in the Edge browser.
+In other words, it’s an ad for Copilot specifically targeting ChatGPT.

 WL Newsletter